Summary

 Tough Lessons: You Can’t Make Them … or Stop Them

-Parents know it and live it.
-Consultants and other advisors have to learn it.
-You can’t force anyone to make a wise choice or the best decisions.
-You can’t stop companies from making imperfect pitches to potential investors.
-Sometimes people just have to learn the hard lessons, the life lessons, themselves.
+companies from making imperfect pitches to potential investors.
+Sometimes people have to learn the hard lessons themselves.
 Yes, it is painful to watch and to experience.
 It feels like watching an accident happen.
-You see the person stepping in front of the oncoming train, and you are shouting “Don’t do it!” and still they take that step.
+You see the person stepping in front of the oncoming train, and you shout, “Don’t do it!” but still, they take that step.
 In my years as a consultant, I’ve encountered many clients who have made unfortunate decisions and had to learn those tough lessons.
 I like to categorize them into the following “Decision Archetypes.”

 “It Won’t Happen to Me” or “I’m Different” – In Their Dreams